TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionScanner/Index.rst

 * The extension scanner is not meant to be used with core extensions, it is not a core development helper.

+* It is not scope of the extension scanner to automatically fix code.

 Limits
 ------